 Ecommerce:

-- Ecommerce offers customer service through online channels, such as chat support, email, or phone.
+- Ecommerce offers customer service through online channels like chat support, email, or phone.

 - Returns and exchanges often require shipping products back to the retailer, following specific return policies and procedures.